ivan-tat/retroplayer/docs/build.md

 Use script [scripts/dosemu/watcom](../scripts/dosemu/watcom) for that.

-## 4. Install abandoned Pascal compiler for DOS
+## 4. Install abandoned Pascal compiler for DOS (if you plan to use it)

+*NOTE*: This step is not neccessary.

    1) Find binary files of it and install them manually (preferrably in `c:\lang\tp` or similar);

    2) Create `c:\tp.bat` DOS shell script to update DOS environment variables (usually PATH) to use it.

-This step will be removed in the future.

 Use script [scripts/dosemu/tp](../scripts/dosemu/tp) for that.